arangodb/python-arango/docs/certificates.rst

     client = ArangoClient(hosts="https://localhost:8529")

-In order to make connections work even when using self-signed certificates, the `verify_certificates` option can be disabled when creating the `ArangoClient`
+To make connections work even when using self-signed certificates, you can provide the certificate CA bundle or turn the verification off.

-instance:
+If you want to have fine-grained control over the HTTP connection, you should define your HTTP client as described in the :ref:`HTTPClients` section.

+The ``ArangoClient`` class provides an option to override the verification behavior, no matter what has been defined in the underlying HTTP session.
+You can use this option to disable verification or provide a custom CA bundle without defining a custom HTTP Client.

 .. code-block:: python

-    client = ArangoClient(hosts="https://localhost:8529", verify_certificate=False)
+    client = ArangoClient(hosts="https://localhost:8529", verify_override=False)

 This will allow connecting, but the underlying `urllib3` library may still issue warnings due to the insecurity of using self-signed certificates.